“Drama is an incredibly powerful subject. It allows you to creatively explore and question what we are all fascinated and driven by: human behaviour.

 In Year 7 and 8, Drama is delivered once a fortnight.
 Each lesson will allow the pupils to develop their core Drama techniques.
 They are encouraged to express themselves and to explore themes, issues and concerns in the world that they find themselves in.

-Pupils can further their study of Drama and take Btec Level 2 Drama as an option at the end of Year 8.
+Pupils can further their study of Drama and take Btec Tech Award Level 1 / 2 in Performing Arts (Acting) as an option at the end of Year 8.
 This practical course enables the pupils to further their drama performance skills and experiment with directing, devising and performing to an audience.

-Theatre trips are organised throughout the academic year to support KS4 and KS5 exam courses.
+Theatre trips are organised throughout the academic year to support the KS4 exam course.
+We also have close connections to LIPA who showcase their productions to our exam cohorts throughout the academic year.

-There are 2 Drama “black box” studio spaces, each with lighting rigs and staging blocks that the pupils can use to enhance their performance work.
+Drama has a “black box” studio space with lighting rigs and staging blocks that the pupils can use to enhance their performance work.

 Extra- Curricular Opportunities